aws-samples/terraform-aws-multi-account-pipeline/README.md

 `detect_changes` is used with third-party services, like GitHub.
 It enables AWS CodeConnections to invoke the pipeline when there is a commit to the repo.

 `kms_key` is the arn of an *existing* AWS KMS key.
 This input will encrypt the Amazon S3 bucket with a AWS KMS key of your choice.
 Otherwise the bucket will be encrypted using SSE-S3.
 Your AWS KMS key policy will need to allow codebuild and codepipeline to `kms:GenerateDataKey*` and `kms:Decrypt`.

+`codebuild_policy` replaces the CodeBuild project IAM role with an IAM role of your choice.
+This may be useful if you want to deploy resources to the same AWS account that the pipeline resides in.

 `workspace_directory` enables the use of workspace variable files (eg ./workspaces/<workspace>.tfvars.
 The input is the directory name that you wish to use.
 This input is recommended for advanced variable management, where complex and/or signficant amounts of different variables are applied to different AWS accounts.